Exopy/exopy/docs/source/dev_guide/testing.rst

 .. note::

-    If a fixture is defined in a fixtures.py module, one should add a 'pytest_plugin' variable at the top of the test module with a list of all the module containing fixtures to load (modules should be specified using their full path).
+    If a fixture is defined in a fixtures.py module, one should add a 'pytest_plugin' variable to the top level conftest.py file with a list of all the module containing fixtures to load (modules should be specified using their full path).

     ex : pytest_plugins = [str('exopy.testing.instruments.fixtures')]